 Acknowledgments

 This is the acknowledgments page for my ongoing book series, Sex Positivity versus Sex Coercion, or Gothic Communism (the one-page promo is where readers can learn about the entire book project; i.e., the abstract and summaries per volume, cover illustrations, project history and logo design).
-This project has been ongoing since July 2022 and has over fifty models (fifteen of them muses, and many of them from the body of models I’ve drawn in the past before starting work on this book series); the acknowledgements page is made, simply enough, to acknowledge and thank them for their contributions.
+This project has been ongoing since July 2022 and has over sixty models (eighteen of them muses, many from the body of workers I’ve drawn in the past before starting this book series); the acknowledgements page is made, simply enough, to acknowledge and thank them for their contributions.
 Also thanked are various artists who were paid to take part, as well as close friends, old professors, exes, and content creators (mainly on YouTube, but also elsewhere on, including the music, videogame and film industries).

 Permissions: Any publicly available images are exhibited for purposes of education, transformation and critique, thus fall under Fair Use; private nude material and collabs with models are specifically shared with permission from the original owner(s).
 For more details about artist permissions, refer to the book disclaimer attached to each series of my blog-style book promotion; i.e., for my upcoming volumes; e.g., “Brace for Impact,” “Searching for Secrets,” and “Deal with the Devil.”